Investing Strategy Research

 What are blue chip stocks?

-Blue chip stocks are large, established, reputable companies with a history of success.
-They’re considered the “safest” stock investment because they have typically been through multiple economic cycles and come out stronger.
+Blue-chip stocks are large, established, reputable companies with a history of success.
+They’re considered the “safest” stock investment because they have typically survived multiple economic cycles and come out stronger.
 They also tend to pay regular dividends and have low volatility, making them popular among dividend investors.

-A blue-chip stock is considered by many as the gold standard in investing, but it can still fluctuate in price.
+Many consider a blue-chip stock the gold standard in investing, but its price can still fluctuate.

 What does blue chip mean in stocks?